Snowgem/WebWalletLangPack/README.md

 _Thank you very much!_

-We are currently offering a bounty of **200 XSG** for each new translations.
+We are currently offering a bounty of **200 XSG** for each new translation.

 _If you want to join our Translation team please join our Discord (https://discord.gg/zumGnbg) and contact team member **Amitabha**._